-The ARCADIAN-IoT components providing network detection, protection and healing (Network Self-Protection, Network Flow Monitoring, Network Self-Healing), from the Security Plane, are somewhat related to some of the specifications under ETSI TC-CYBER, which additionally addresses network security or cybersecurity tools.
-Concretely, TC-CYBER considers middleware's an important component for defending network functions, which has led to the creation of Middlebox Security Protocol (MSP).
-MSP started addressing the usage of MSP for securing Home Gateways and are currently working on Network Routers, optical network and device security.
+The ARCADIAN-IoT components providing network detection, protection and healing (Network Self-Protection, Network Flow Monitoring, Network Self-Healing), from the Security Plane, may relate to some of the specifications under ETSI TC-CYBER, which additionally addresses network security or cybersecurity tools.
+Concretely, TC-CYBER considers a middleware as an important component for defending network functions, which has led to the creation of Middlebox Security Protocol (MSP).
+MSP started addressing the usage of MSP for security Home Gateways and are currently working on Network Routers, optical network and device security.
 Finally, TC-CYBER has also produced previous work on structured threat information sharing, partially relating to the Cyber-Threat Intelligence work.
-Another ETSI's TC, SmartM2M, addresses standards for enabling M2M services and applications, as well as some aspects of the IoT.
+Another ETSI's TC, SmartM2M9, addresses standards for enabling M2M services and applications, as well as some aspects of the IoT.